-At this Committee meeting, the Committee will mainly receive updates on the legislative calendar for 2023, State budget updates, and any additional information from Sacramento on initial bills discussed in the attached C/CAG Legislative Update.
-The Legislative Committee may want to take positions by roll call vote on initial bills, which will then be presented to the C/CAG Board for their consideration and action.
+At this Committee meeting, the Committee will mainly receive updates from the Consultant on the legislative calendar for 2023, State budget updates, and any additional information from Sacramento on bills discussed in the attached C/CAG Legislative Update.
+The Legislative Committee may want to take positions by vote on bills, which will then be presented to the C/CAG Board for their consideration and action.

 The Legislative Committee approved sending a letter to the legislature requesting additional flexibility in the Brown Act, at the January 12, 2023 meeting.
-The letter was drafted, reviewed, signed, and delivered through SYASL at the end of January.
+The letter was drafted, reviewed, signed, and delivered by the Consultant at the end of January.